Aurora (Sleeping Beauty): Sleeping Beauty

+Disney Princess Enchanted Tales: Follow Your Dreams

 In Disney Princess Enchanted Tales: Follow Your Dreams (2007), Aurora, voiced by actress Erin Torpey, stars in the segment "Keys to the Kingdom", in which her parents leave her responsible for running the kingdom in their two-day absence with assistance of their majordomo, Lord Duke.
 Declining assistance from the fairies, they give her her own wand instead should she need help.
 At first reluctant to use it because she is determined to accomplish everything on her own, Aurora eventually succumbs when her duties prove overwhelming.
 However, her inexperience with magic leads to several consequences, which forces Lord Duke into warning Stefan, Leah, King Hubert, and Prince Phillip, who were all coming back from a royal conference, about the giant chickens, green pigs, and cows.
 She is then forced to solve without magic before the others came in the throne room.
 She hosts a banquet for her parents, King Hubert, Prince Phillip, Lord Duke, Flora, Fauna, and Merryweather.

+Maleficent film series

+Maleficent

 In Maleficent (2014), a live-action re-imagining of the animated film, the Sleeping Beauty story is retold from the villain's perspective.
 Here, Aurora is portrayed by Elle Fanning, while Janet McTeer portrays a narrator who turns out to be Aurora as an elderly woman.
-As an infant, the princess is cursed by Maleficent...in order to avenge a years-old betrayal by King Stefan, Aurora's father.
+As an infant, the princess is cursed by Maleficent in order to avenge a years-old betrayal by King Stefan, Aurora's father.
 Three quarrelsome pixies are charged with raising the princess, but their glaring ineptitude threatens to kill Aurora long before her 16th birthday.
-Maleficent's pity for the princess overcomes her rage toward Stefan; along with her minion Diaval, the dark fairy herself brings up Aurora...albeit covertly.
-When the young princess ultimately encounters Maleficent for the first time, the dark fairy is touched by Aurora's affectionate nature; the girl, who has never known her biological parents, regards Maleficent as her fairy godmother.
-When the dark fairy's curse is at last fulfilled, despite her efforts to renounce it, Maleficent herself (rather than Phillip) breaks the spell with a remorseful kiss on Aurora's brow.
-Aurora then saves Maleficent from her royal father, by returning the dark fairy's wings to her.
+Maleficent's pity for the princess overcomes her rage toward Stefan; along with her minion Diaval, Maleficent herself brings up Aurora albeit covertly.
+When the young princess ultimately encounters Maleficent for the first time, she is touched by Aurora's affectionate nature; the girl, who has never known her biological parents, regards Maleficent as her fairy godmother.
+When Aurora pricks her finger on a deformed spinning wheel's spindle and falls asleep, despite Maleficent's efforts to revoke it, she herself (rather than Phillip) breaks the spell with a remorseful kiss on Aurora's brow.
+Aurora then saves Maleficent from her royal father by returning Maleficent's wings to her.
 The princess is subsequently crowned queen of both her own human kingdom and the fairy kingdom known as the Moors.
+Fanning's performance was generally well-received by critics.